14 Jul Gold in the Age of COVID 19

 Huge Gap Between COMEX Futures Contracts and Spot Prices

 The spot price is what you can see on Bloomberg or Reuters.
 It’s a financial term that relates primarily to the price of paper gold in London, with inputs from other price discovery mechanisms.
-Usually there’s a few dollars spread between spot price and purchase prices.
+Usually, there are a few dollars spread between the spot price and purchase prices.

-At the moment however we’re seeing some very big spreads between the COMEX and the spot price – Up to 70 points, which means up to $70 gap between the spot price and the future market.
+At the moment, however, we’re seeing some very big spreads between the COMEX and the spot price – Up to 70 points, which means up to $70 gap between the spot price and the futures market.

 The reason is a big demand for physical gold by investors that puts delivery pressures due to fears of lack of supply on the COMEX, which sell future contracts.